 If you have decided to put your home on the market, here are a few things to consider:

-- Finding the right agent: If you’re determined to sell, in the current environment it will be more important than ever to find an agent who knows the community in which you’re selling very well.
+- Finding the right agent: If you’re determined to sell, in the current environment it will be more important than ever to find an agent who knows the community in which you’re selling.
 There will be few – if any – open houses during this time where potential buyers might notice your home and happen to stop by.
 There will also be far fewer opportunities for in-person showings, at least in the traditional sense.

 An agent who knows the community and who has a strong network might already have some potential buyers in mind for your home – someone who, like you, might need to move for any number of personal reasons despite the current situation.
 Even if not, an agent who is well connected and familiar with the community might know other agents who have potential buyers.